×

 What are the pros and cons of living in Vietnam?

 " If you want to be happy in Vietnam them live your life, be friendly, learn language, food and culture.
-That's it," wrote one digital nomad living in Vietnam.
+That's it," explained one expat living in Vietnam.

 View More Answers